-The vote is another formal step towards a permanent elimination of DST in the EU.
+The vote was another formal step towards a permanent elimination of DST in the EU.
 The proposal will form the basis of discussions between the EU Ministers to produce a final law repealing Directive 2000/84/EC, the EU's existing DST legislation, also known as the Summer Time Directive.

-Countries Decide Their Time
+Countries Would Decide Their Time

 Possibly Two Time Zones under Brexit

-Worst case, the island of Ireland could even end up with two time zones, Northern Ireland following the time the UK decides to use and the Republic of Ireland, an EU Member State, observing another time zone.
+Worst case, the island of Ireland could end up with two time zones, Northern Ireland following the time the UK decides to use and the Republic of Ireland, an EU Member State, observing another time zone.
 However, both the UK and Ireland have vowed to oppose the EU's proposal to abolish the seasonal clock changes.

 History of DST in the EU